-The primer, along which abnormal things moved slowly in the pitch darkness, was completely covered with wide shallow pits, in the center of which lay pieces of broken brick, adobe blocks, window frames and some planks.
-With these construction debris, people who lived along the road in private houses tried in vain to level the ruts with the upper level of the road, but very quickly large pieces of filler were thrown out by the wheels of cars, mopeds, bicycles, and wheelbarrows.
+The dirt road, along which Abnormal Things slowly moved in the pitch darkness, was completely mottled with wide shallow pits filled with broken bricks, pieces of adobe blocks, parts of window frames and some planks.
+With this construction waste, people living in private houses along the road tried in vain to even out the potholes, but very quickly large pieces of filler were thrown out from there by the wheels of passing cars, mopeds, bicycles, and wheelbarrows.

-Little by little the fragments of brick and adobe that had flown out of the holes disappeared "no one knows where," and the country road acquired almost the same appearance as it had before attempting to repair it.
-As a result, passers-by habitually circled the pits along the edges, approaching almost directly to fences and garages, which stood on both sides of the primer.
+Little by little fragments of brick and adobe that had flown out of the pits disappeared "no one knows where," and the country road took on almost the same form that it had before trying to repair it.
+As a result, passers-by routinely circled the pits along the edges, approaching almost close to the fences and garages on both sides of the dirt road.

-In the same way, the head of the unusual procession headed by Bath: looking closely at the narrow edges of the pits, she, giving a strong roll, tried in every possible way to avoid passage through sharp fragments of stones and riddled with broken rusty nails fragments of frames.
-"If I pierce the tire here, neither the young technician attached to the wheel, nor the too small recovery chamber, nor the Refrigerator that can stand the three, even if we with the Washing Machine can perch up the Sideboard on the top, help me."
+Bath that headed the unusual procession did exactly the same: carefully looking at the narrow edges of wide potholes, she, giving a strong roll, tried in every possible way to avoid passing through the sharp debris of stones and fragments of the frames studded with rusty nails.
+"If I pierce the tire here now, neither the young technician who attached the wheels, nor the Repair Shop that has become too small, nor Fridge that can not hold the three, even if Washing Machine and I can climb on top of Sideboard, will not help me."

-Wandering along the flat surface and shying away at the sight of stones and boards, Bath gradually advanced forward, and the friend standing on her sides, clinging her hands to the curved edges that served her as a support, easily kept her balance.
-On the deepest potholes, her copper plates quietly tinkled, eventually waking the dogs dozing in the yards.
-One of them, an old shepherd, was about to announce the furious barking of a quiet night street, but, clinging to the wicket gate, was stupefied and numb with surprise.
+Sneaking on a flat surface and dodging at the sight of stones and boards, Bath gradually moved forward, and a friend standing on her sides, clutching with her hands-hoses to the curved edges that served her as a support, easily kept her balance.
+On the deepest potholes, her copper cymbals quietly tinkled, eventually waking the dogs dozing in the yards.
+One of them, the old shepherd, was about to announce the quiet night street with a furious bark, but, clinging to the wicket rods, she became stunned and numb with surprise.

-In a daze watching the gigantic technical devices that she had never seen in her long life, she silently watched the abnormal things while she opened the view from the bottom of the gate.
-Only when the Chandelier, having rolled into some very deep pit, loudly shook its numerous pendants, and the trash that lay in its box jumped, boomed back to the bottom, the sheep dog hesitantly barked and, yawning, went to bed again at the gate.
+In a daze, watching the gigantic technical devices, which she had never seen in her long life, she silently, while it allowed the view opening from the bottom of the wicket, watched the Abnormal Things going away.
+Only when Chandelier, having rolled into some very deep hole, shook her numerous pendants loudly, and the rubbish lying in her box, jumping, echoing fell back to the bottom, the shepherd barked hesitantly and, yawning, went back to sleep at the gate.

-When the last private house along the road was left behind, she began to loop a lot, tacking between piles of garbage, which in large numbers was dumped on both sides of it.
-Removing it from here was inconvenient and expensive, so food and household waste from time to time was simply ignited, and the dump in different places blackened with charred bottles, stones, cans, packages, and some details of the car upholstery.
+When the last private house standing along the road was left behind, the dirt road began to loop heavily, tacking between piles of garbage, which was dumped in large numbers on both sides of it.
+It was inconvenient and expensive to take it out of here, so food and household waste was simply set on fire from time to time, and the dump in different places blackened with charred bottles, stones, tin cans, bags, and some parts of the car upholstery.

-"Haha, and we thought, lying at home in a box, along with all the junk of Varsonofia, that you can not see the same disorder anywhere else!" - The Washing Machine exclaimed and from the excess of impressions, forgetting that she needed to hold on tightly to Bath, walked with the chopsticks in her hands-hoses, which until that time were clamped under her arms, over all her drums, and ended the batch with a blow to the copper plate.
+"Haha, and we thought, lying at home in the box, along with all the junk of Varsonofiy, that you would not find the same mess anywhere else!" exclaimed Washing Machine.
+From an excess of impressions, forgetting that she needed to hold on tightly to Bath, she hit with her drumsticks, until then clamped under her armpits, into all her drums, after which she ended this short passage with a sonorous blow to a copper cymbals.

-Around the shadows of scattered cats that lived near the garbage heaps, somewhere in the courtyard left behind the house the dog barked angrily, immediately awakening almost all the dogs in the district, and the steppe, dimly lit by rare lights, was filled with the voices of dogs that were barking in every way.
-Only bats that rushed over the tops of abnormal things behind mosquitoes did not react to the loud exclamation and drumbeat, continuing their gambling with sharp turns, rapid ups and dizzying descents.
+Around the shadows flickered of running cats living near the garbage heaps, somewhere in the courtyard of the house left behind a dog barked viciously, immediately waking up almost all the dogs in the area, and the steppe dimly lit with rare lights was filled with the voices of dogs barking in every way.
+Only the bats, which rushed over the tops of Abnormal Things after mosquitoes, did not react in any way to a loud exclamation and drum roll, continuing their gambling pursuit with sharp turns, rapid ups, and dizzying descents.

-Frightened by the unexpected and loud sounds of drums and plates, Bath rushed forward, flew to a high stone sticking out of the path and rolled over on her side, throwing her cheerful girlfriend off to her side somewhere into the reed darkness that stretched along the sides.
-The Refrigerator, who had arrived at the back, was not at a loss, and turning cautiously, he stopped beside the stunned wheels of the Bath so that it would be easier for Servant to pick up her cable, hanging from the boom of the crane.
+Frightened by the unexpected and loud sounds of drums and cymbals, Bath rushed forward, hit a stone sticking out high from the path and rolled over onto her side, dropping from her edges an amused friend somewhere into the reed darkness that stretched along the sides.
+Fridge, which had arrived in time from the rear, was not at a loss and, turning cautiously, stopped near stunned and spinning her wheels Bath so that it would be easier for Sideboard to catch her with a cable hanging from the boom of the crane.

-Hooking it over the enameled bead that stood out in the darkness, Servante quickly put Batha on the wheels and began to peer into the crushed thickets of reeds, to which the Washing Machine, which had lost its support, collapsed.
-Having caught up with the companions of Chandelier at that moment, realizing immediately what had happened, she felt for the mixer in her drawer a flashlight, took it out and sent a beam of dim light to where the Servant carefully fumbled with the excavator bucket, trying to grope for the iron rectangular case.
+Having hooked her over the enameled bead that stood out in the darkness, Sideboard quickly put Bath on her wheels and began to peer tensely into the crushed thickets of reeds, where Washing Machine, which had lost support, had collapsed.
+Chandelier having caught up with companions at that moment, instantly realizing what had happened, groped a flashlight in her box with a mixer, took it out and directed a beam of dim light to where Sideboard carefully poked around with an excavator bucket, trying to stumble upon an iron rectangular case.

-Finally, the beam, blurred and unevenly reflected by the peeling mirror of the lantern that had seen the light, snatched out the white even side of the Washing Machine in the more often reeded canes, and Servant, gently turning the unlucky girlfriend so that it could be hooked on the hose, pulled it out with a crane from the captivity of thick roadside thickets, and after a second its bottom again firmly rested on the side of the Bath.
+Finally, the beam, blurred and unevenly reflected by the threadbare mirror of a beat-up lantern, snatched out the white even side of Washing Machine in the thicket of huge dried reeds, and Sideboard, carefully turning the unlucky drummer so that the rubber hose could be pushed off with a massive hook, pulled it out with a crane from the captivity of dense roadside thickets, and after a second her bottom again firmly rested on the sides of Bath.

-In order to help her friends get rid of dust and debris, the Chandelier quickly took a sweep of water in a deep ridge that was nearby, and covered the Bath and the Washing Machine with warm, turbid trickles.
-"Thank you!" cried both.
-"I did not expect to take a shower right on the road," Bath added with a laugh, "Honey, next time, express your enthusiasm not so violently," she advised the Washing Machine, but she did not respond with mutual causticity, as she listened intently to the strange sounds emanating from her underwear chamber.
+To help her friends, who were on their feet, cleanse themselves of dust and debris, Chandelier quickly scooped up water with the mixer in the nearby deep pothole and doused Bath and Washing Machine with warm muddy trickles.
+"Thank!" exclaimed both at the same time.
+"I didn`t expect to take a shower right on the way!"
+Bath added with a laugh.
+"Honey, next time express your enthusiasm not so violently," she advised Washing Machine, but she did not respond with mutual causticity, as she listened strenuously to the strange sounds coming from her laundry chamber.